abhaasgoyal/module-systems/README.md

 ## Repository Structure

-- `Reports/` contain the necessary paperwork and research before/during conducting the study.
+- `Reports/` - the necessary paperwork and research before/during conducting the study.
-- `Study/` contains each of the study designs.
+- `Study/` - contains each of the study designs.
 The initital templates for the respective langagues are in the respective subfolders, with solutions being in `sols/`
-- `images/` contain static data for hosting the content in documentation.
+- `images/` - static data for hosting the content in documentation.